Work About Process Blog Contact

 Securing the dashboard

 The dashboard is obviously not something I want anyone on the internet to be able to access.
-Rather than building my own login system, I put the whole worker behind Cloudflare Access, which is part of Cloudflare One.
+Rather than building my own login system, I put the whole worker behind Cloudflare Access, which is part of Cloudflare One—Cloudflare’s SASE platform.

-On the worker side, I verify that JWT on every request using Cloudflare’s public keys.
+On the worker side, I verify the JWT on every request using Cloudflare’s public keys, to confirm the request passed through Access.
 If it’s missing or invalid, the worker returns a 403.
-This gives me a belt-and-braces setup: Cloudflare Access is the front door, and the JWT check inside the worker is a second lock in case anyone ever manages to hit the worker directly.

 To implement this, first install the jose library in the dashboard worker: